-As for the physical makeup of this guitar, you’ll find that the Peavey Millennium is comprised of a maple neck with a classic rosewood fretboard, a 34 inch scale length, a basswood body, a two-way tension rod that’s completely adjustable, and a quilt maple top.
+As for the physical makeup of this guitar, you’ll find that the Peavey Millennium is comprised of a maple neck with a classic rosewood fingerboard, a 34 inch scale length, a basswood body, a two-way tension rod that’s completely adjustable, and a quilt maple top.

 The electronics department for this guitar is a bit exciting, as the Peavey Millennium has a set of two straight single-coil pickups and a set of three control knobs that allow you to adjust volume and tone.

-The sound that this guitar produces is very unique and distinctive; the Fender produced a soothing and mellow sound that pairs so well with many genres of music.
+The sound that this Fender jazz guitar produces is very unique and distinctive; the Fender produced a soothing and mellow sound that pairs so well with many genres of music.
 After playing this bass guitar, I wouldn’t suggest this bass for any metal or heavy metal; however, it does pair well with all other genres.